DylanMoriarty/moriartynaps/app/_posts/0000-22-10-maps-of-home.md

 {% include chapter2.html %}Dancing With a Memory
 {% include chapter3.html %}

 The Janesville I grew up in is gone forever, and that’s ok!
 You can't visit it really, but I’m content that at least this familiar space retains some echoes.
+Small confirmations of that time and place.

 That hole in the fence was never repaired.
 The steel wire remains bashed down for easy passage, though without Moriarty's trampling it daily, fauna has overtaken the gap.
 A small tree is growing right through it.